ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

    - `chore:` - Other changes that don't modify the code (example scopes: release, versioning, etc.).
    - `revert:` - Reverts a previous pull request.

+   The pull requests can also be labeled for easier repository maintenance.
+   The CI/CD automatically labels each pull request based on the pull requests prefix and the modified files, but you can also add extra labels as long as they are already defined in the repository.

 #. **Write good documentation**: Maintain clear and up-to-date documentation for your
    contribution or changes, including comments in code, and relevant project documentation in rST or Markdown files.